 Why Stackshare is quietly becoming a secret weapon for developers and Silicon Valley CTOs

-How the President’s American Tech Council should tackle reforming government tech
+How the president’s American Tech Council should tackle reforming government tech

-On Stackshare, Airbnb lists over 50 services in its “stack,” Slack lists 24, and Spotify lists more than 31; these stacks are collections of different pieces of software that each company is using to run their operations, and range from infrastructure tools to communications tools to container tools to email service tools.
+On Stackshare, Airbnb lists over 50 services in its “stack,” Slack lists 24, and Spotify lists more than 31; these stacks are collections of different pieces of software that each company is using to run their operations, and range from infrastructure tools to communications tools to container tools to email services.

 Why are companies beginning to share the specific mix of apps that’s enabling their businesses to grow?
-Because they know it’s the missing piece of the puzzle for developers, many of whom struggle to learn which tools certain companies use and why, says Stackshare founder and CEO Yonas Beshawred, who persuasively argues why Stackshare is quietly becoming a go-to platform for a number of players in the startup ecosystem.
+Because they know it’s the missing piece of the puzzle for developers, many of whom struggle to learn which tools certain companies use and why, says Stackshare founder and CEO Yonas Beshawred.

+In fact, Stackshare is quietly becoming a go-to platform for numerous players in the startup ecosystem for a few reasons, Beshawred argues.

-Though the benefits are clearest for developers — “If you’re trying to build a new on-demand delivery service, you can come to Stackshare and see all the tools that Instacart uses,” Beshawred notes — Stackshare also benefits companies.
-For example, when an Instacart or smaller startups volunteer what tools they are using, they have a better shot at attracting developers who are well-versed in the technologies they’re using.
+The benefits are clearest for developers.
+“If you’re trying to build a new on-demand service,” he notes, “you can come to Stackshare and see all the tools that Instacart uses.”
+Stackshare also benefits companies; when big or small startups volunteer what tools they’re using, they have a better shot at attracting developers who are well-versed in those very same technologies.

 Meanwhile, Stackshare is attracting the attention of SaaS vendors, a small but growing number of which are beginning to sponsor sections of the platform and which now have a new place for their communities to evangelize their products.

 Certainly, something seems to be clicking.
-Stackshare, founded in San Francisco in 2015, claims that more than 150,000 developers are now using the service, where they not only see which companies are using what but also comment on the tools, helping their peers understand what they should be using (and avoiding).
-Stackshare also currently features the “verified” tech stacks of 7,000 companies.
+Stackshare, founded in San Francisco in 2014, currently features the “verified” tech stacks of 7,000 companies.
+More, it claims that more than 150,000 developers are now using the service, where they not only see which companies are using what but they’re also invited to (and do) comment on the tools, helping their peers understand what they should be using and avoiding.

 Investors like it, too.
-At least, today, Stackshare is announcing that it quietly raised $1.5 million in seed funding late last year, led by Cervin Ventures.
-Other participants include Precursor Ventures, Square exec Gokul Rajaman, and former VMWare and Facebook exec Jocelyn Goldfein among others.
+At least, today, Stackshare is announcing that it had raised $1.5 million in seed funding late last year, led by Cervin Ventures.
+Other participants include Precursor Ventures, Square exec Gokul Rajaman, and former VMWare and Facebook exec turned VC Jocelyn Goldfein.
 The round follows $300,000 in earlier seed funding from 500 Startups (it participated in its 14th batch); MicroVentures; Airbnb’s first employee, Nick Grandy; Heroku’s former engineering manager Glenn Gillen, and others.

 Beshawred — an Ethiopian-American from Maryland and former Accenture analyst — has some competition, as you might guess, including another young startup, TechStacks.

 Developers can also drill into some of the tech used by startups on the popular AngelList platform, which seems well-positioned to begin featuring even more of this information, thanks to its acquisition late last year of the app discovery engine Product Hunt.

 Still, do a quick scan for companies’ tech stacks and you quickly discern the largely unaddressed opportunity that Stackshare is chasing.
 Indeed, Beshawred says the idea came to him when, after leaving Accenture, he joined a Y Combinator-backed startup, Cube, to work on product design.

 As is the case at plenty of scrappy startups, Cube’s engineering team found themselves using particular technologies — Microsoft’s Azure, AWS, Heroku — based on free credits.
 “I thought, ‘This is bad,'” says Beshawred.
-So he created a static directory that he describes as “just a WordPress site,” he launched it on Hacker News, and it attracted attention, including from Grandy.
+In response, he created a static directory that he describes as “just a WordPress site,” he launched it on Hacker News, and it attracted attention, including from Grandy.

 “People thought it was like a candy store for developers,” says Beshawred.

 Today, Stackshare is starting to feel more like a full-fledged marketplace, thanks in part to the burgeoning network effects it’s beginning to enjoy.
 Word of mouth is helping.
 So are the startup’s community-building efforts, which including sitting down with companies and profiling how they built their tech stacks.
 The venture-backed real estate agency Opendoor, for example, recently explained to Stackshare users how it scaled its infrastructure.

 If Beshawred has his way, Stackshare will grow beyond its growing community of developers and help everyone from marketers to teachers understand which tools they should be using and why.

-“Software really is eating the world,” he says, echoing the famous (and now six-year-old) prediction of investor Marc Andreessen.
+He’s not in a rush, he says.
+At the same time, he notes that “software really is eating the world,” echoing the famous (and now six-year-old) prediction of investor Marc Andreessen.

-Only time will answer whether Stackshare can capture more of those being impacted by the ubertrend.
-In the meantime, the four-person company will begin raising its Series A round this year.
+Only time will answer whether Stackshare can capture the growing number of professionals whose work is being impacted by that ubertrend.

+In the meantime, the five-person company is chugging along.
+It says it will begin raising its Series A round this year.

 0